 - Handgun purchase permits & registration.

 - Finger printing for licensing and job applicants.

 - Accident reports for minor accidents on the roadway and private property.

 - Maintenance of a database on inmates booked into the jail including fingerprint records, mug shot pictures and biographical information.

 All documents are stored in electronic form on cd-roms as the major platform.
-This is a shared database between the Kent County Sheriff's Department, Grand Rapids Police Department and the Kentwood Police Department.
+This is a shared database between the Kent County Sheriff's Office, Grand Rapids Police Department and the Kentwood Police Department.